Starling Bank: Locations

 Starling does not have physical branches.
-The company has offices in London, Cardiff and Southampton.
-For customers who want to deposit cash into their accounts, Starling Bank has partnered with Post Offices and other designated locations across the UK.
+The company has offices in London, Cardiff, Southampton and Manchester.
+For customers who want to deposit cash into their accounts, it has partnered with the Post Office to offer services in branches and other designated locations across the UK.

 Cards

 Starling Bank offers a contactless Debit Mastercard.
 As of September 2019, Starling cards were not part of the LINK network.

 Starling changed the design of its cards in July 2018, to a vertical card design coloured teal and navy.
 In March 2021, Starling announced their new and replacement debit cards would be made from 75% of recycled rigid PVC plastic.

 In addition to physical cards, Starling Bank also offers its customers the ability to create multiple virtual cards within the app.
 These virtual cards can be used for online purchases and can be set up.
 Customers can also set limits, block and unblock their virtual cards for security and control.
 The ability to create multiple virtual cards allows customers to easily separate their spending into different categories, such as entertainment, groceries, or travel, making it easier to track spending.

 Mobile apps

-In 2017, Starling claimed to be the first UK bank to support in-app setup for Apple Pay.
+The focus on technology and user experience has been a key differentiator for Starling Bank.
+The bank primarily serves customers via mobile banking apps on iOS and Android.

 The features of Starling's mobile apps include instant notifications of transactions, freezing and unfreezing customers' cards to prevent unauthorised transactions, categorising transactions for later analysis, creating separate "goals" where money can be stored separately to a customer's main balance, and in-app chat with customer service representatives.
 The bank also offers a 'Settle Up' feature, where customers can send money to their contacts.
 The app also features real-time notifications and spending insights, aiding customers in making informed financial decisions.
-The focus on technology and user experience has been a key differentiator for Starling Bank.
-The bank primarily serves customers via mobile banking apps on iOS and Android.

-Awards

-Starling Bank received the Best British Bank award in the British Bank Awards for five consecutive years – 2018 to 2022.
+In 2017, Starling claimed to be the first UK bank to support in-app setup for Apple Pay.

+Engine

+In February 2022, Starling created a subsidiary business for its banking-as-a-service platform, Engine, through which it plans to white-label to other firms to allow them to use its systems for processing payments, card transactions and opening customer accounts.

+Acquisitions

+Fleet Mortgages

+In July 2021, Starling announced it had acquired specialist buy-to-let mortgage lender Fleet Mortgages for £50 million.
+Fleet Mortgages had around £1.75 billion of mortgages under management at the time of the acquisition.
+Starling said Fleet Mortgages would retain its brand and management team.

+Masthaven

+In June 2022, Starling bought a £500 million mortgage portfolio from specialist lender Masthaven.
+Masthaven had announced plans to wind down its operations by selling its mortgage book by 2023.